dustinleavins/CalculatorD/README.md

 Using the Program
 =================
-If you are not a developer, I encourage you to download 'CalculatorD.jar' and use that.
+If you are not a developer, I encourage you to download `CalculatorD.jar` and use that.

 On most Windows systems, you can double-click on this jar file to run the program.
 Piece of cake.

-On other systems, open your terminal, cd to the directory that you placed 'CalculatorD.jar' in and run the following command: java -jar Calculator.jar
+On other systems, open your terminal, cd to the directory that you placed `CalculatorD.jar` in and run the following command:

+`java -jar Calculator.jar`

-On any system where CalculatorD works, the program generates a file by the name of 'CalculatorOptions.cfg' in the same directory as 'CalculatorD.jar'.
+On any system where CalculatorD works, the program generates a file by the name of `CalculatorOptions.cfg` in the same directory as `CalculatorD.jar`.
 This file stores program options that you can set from within the program.

-If you're a developer, you can use the provided makefile (or the provided Ant build.xml) to compile, generate documentation, and all sorts of other fun stuff.
+If you're a developer, you can use the provided makefile (or the provided Ant `build.xml`) to compile, generate documentation, and all sorts of other fun stuff.

 Files Found Here
 ================
--README
+- *README*

     This file

--LICENSE
+- *LICENSE*

     Legal mumbo-jumbo

--makefile
+- *makefile*

     For use by developers/programmers/code monkeys/sysadmins/other weirdos

--build.xml
+- *build.xml*

     Have Apache Ant?
 Want to use it instead of make?
 This file is for you.

--p
+- *p*

-    Project file for project.vim (a project manager for Vim) -src/...
+    Project file for project.vim (a project manager for Vim)

+- *src/...*

     Source code written in Java

--test/...
+- *test/...*

     Source code written in Java for test classes.
 Uses JUnit4.

--Calculator.jar
+- *Calculator.jar*

     JAR for this program.
 You can find this in the Downloads section.

 License